kovendhan5/WinPulse/PRD.md

 ## 1. Overview

-Product Name: WinPulse
+Product Name: WinShaper

 Product Description
-WinPulse is a lightweight, open-source Windows customization utility that serves as a modular hub for enhancing user control over the OS.
+WinShaper is a lightweight, open-source Windows customization utility that serves as a modular hub for enhancing user control over the OS.
 It integrates a wide variety of features inspired by tools like PowerToys, Rainmeter, Ditto and other small utilities to provide productivity, customization and performance tools in a single, low-overhead package.

 Primary Goal: Create a user-centric, low-resource alternative to PowerToys that covers diverse use cases (productivity, creativity, gaming, maintenance) through modular features.